-Let gross groundwater consumption for a representative farmer, denoted by C, equal the product of the total number of wells w and the average amount of water pumped per well q.
+Gross groundwater consumption for a representative farmer, denoted by C, is equal to the product of the total number of wells w and the average amount of water pumped per well q.
 Farmers choose the number of wells to construct and how much groundwater to pump from each well.
-These decisions are functions of both surface water (s) - a substitute for groundwater - and extreme heat (h):
+These decisions are functions of surface water (s) - a substitute for groundwater - and extreme heat (h):